Rishika631/MercerHackathon_NeuronX/README.md

 ## Instructions to run this project

 ## Getting Started
-To run the project locally, follow these steps:
+To run the project locally, follow these step:

 ## Prerequisites
 - Python: Ensure that you have Python installed on your computer.
 You can download the latest version of Python from the official Python website (https://www.python.org/).